warren-bank/fork-Xanado/README.md

 The Docker image takes care of all dependencies etc. for you.

 ## The Hard Way
-The server code is written in Javascript ES6 and tested using `node.js` version 12.0.0.
-It may work in earlier versions of `node.js`, but is untested.
-The client runs in a browser and works on all the browsers I tested (Chrome, Firefox, Android, Opera.)

 First use `git clone` to clone the repository to your local machine.
 Then in the root directory of the distribution
 ```